-- a portion to the Trustee as remuneration for our services, - fees to other service providers who provide services in respect of the Fund, including the Fund administrator, and - retains the portion after payment of the Trustee fee and service providers' fees, as remuneration for its services as Promoter, platform administration and custodian.
+- a portion to the Trustee as remuneration for our services, - fees to other service providers who provide services in respect of the Fund, including the Fund administrator.
+Fees paid to service providers may include Sub-Promoter fees to Pearl, detailed below for their services in promoting Pearl YourChoice Super, and - retains the portion after payment of the Trustee fee and service providers' fees, as remuneration for its services as Promoter, platform administration and custodian.